Lean Long-Term Growth Portfolio - January 2017 Update

 Source: Personal database

 Actions for the month of January had an effect of increasing the percentage of equity growth only holdings, which increased by two percentage points to 38 percent.
 Swift is the only company currently being considered for addition in February.
-The majority of existing positions under review for addition are also non-dividend paying companies, so equity growth only percentages may increase in the near-term.
+The majority of existing positions under review for addition are also non-dividend paying companies, so equity growth only percentages may increase in the near term.

 Benchmark Comparison and LLGP Historical Performance